k-rns/workshop_data_reuse/_episodes/03_dataset_locally_api.md

 ---
-title: "Downloading data using an ERDDAP URL"
+title: "Data requests using an ERDDAP URL"
 teaching: 20
 exercises: 0
 questions:
 - "How do a download an ERDDAP table dataset to my local computer using python?"
 objectives:
 - "Creating the ERDDAP download URL"
-- "Downloading an ERRDAP table dataset using the urllib library"
+- "Downloading an ERRDAP table dataset with Python"
 keypoints:
-- "Tabledap request URLs are in the form: server/tabledap/datasetID.fileType{?query}"
+- "Tabledap request URLs are in the form: server/protocol/datasetID.fileType{?query}"
 - "urllib library works with https protocols"
-- ""

 ---